MaxMalinowski/microcontroller/README.md

 # Microcontroller

-Source Code for the exercises of the Micocontroller praktikal lessons.
+Source Code for the exercises of the Micocontroller class.
 The exercises are implemented step by step and build upon each other.

 ## Ex.
 1